-We are now prepared to present numerical results obtained using the perturbation approach.
-The neglect of $G^{(\text{sp})}$ and $G^{(\text{pp})}$ corresponds to the spin-phonon model presented in Appendix B, which can be solved exactly.
-Consequently, we can utilize the exact solution as a benchmark to evaluate the accuracy of the perturbation approach, and we choose bulk CrI_3 as the benchmark system.
-In Table XII we provide several quantities calculated using perturbed energies and states.
-These include the second-order-perturbed phonon energies, the first-order-perturbed phonon states represented by the coefficients $c{\nu n}^{(1)}$ defined in Eq.
-(D13), and the secondorder-perturbed magnon energies.
+phonon states represented by the coefficients $c{\nu n}^{(1)}$ defined in Eq.
+(D13), and the second-order-perturbed magnon energies.
 The corresponding exact results are also included in Table XII for benchmarking purposes, and we find that the perturbation treatment reproduces the exact solutions to very good accuracy.
-We have performed calculations of the angular momentum L_z using the second-order-perturbed phonon states, and the values obtained agree with the numbers presented in Table I up to the fourth decimal place.
-As a result, we do not include the specific numerical results for L_z explicitly in the Table.
+We perform calculations of the angular momentum L_z using the second-order-perturbed phonon states, and the values obtained agree with the numbers presented in Table I up to the fourth decimal place.
+As a result, we do not include the specific numerical results for L_z explicitly in the table.